renesas-rz/rzv_drp-ai_tvm/index.md

             <p>
                 <h5>
                     <i>
-                        DRP-AI TVM is Machine Learning Compiler plugin for Apache TVM with AI accelerator DRP-AI provided by Renesas Electronics Corporation.
+                        Renesas RUHMI is the name of the AI framework provided by Renesas.
+RUHMI aims to provide a common AI tool environment across MCU and MPU devices.
                     </i>
                 </h5>
             </p>